dx314/go2type/README.md

 # Hook generation mode: "false" (standard), "true" (React hooks), or "react-query"
 hooks: "false"

+# Use Date objects for time.Time fields, defaults to false
+# Adds a date parsing function to the generated API client
+use_date_object: true

 # List of packages to process
 packages: